winkm89/teachPress/readme.txt

 * New: [tplist, tpcloud]: New parameter "include_editor_as_author" added (#62)
 * Changed: "Dynamic detection" is now the default option for author/editor detection in the publication import
 * Changed: Foreign key constraints for new installations removed
-* Bugfix: Fix editor parsing in the publication import
+* Bugfix: Fixed editor parsing in the publication import
-* Bugfix: Fix problems with some special chars in the publication import for author/editor names
+* Bugfix: Fixed problems with some special chars in the publication import for author/editor names

 = 6.0.4 - (14.05.2017) =
 * New: Publication type "patent" added (#59)